littleroot/blog/_pages/arch linux install 2021.md

 permalink: /arch-install-2021/
 ---

+## Partitions

 The partition sizes in the table are for a 256.0G disk and 16.0G memory.
 It closely matches the default disk partitioning sizes used by openbsd70, except for no separate usr partitions.
 You can use the same sizes even if you have a larger disk—the space for root, tmp, and var for personal use akin to mine should be universally okay, and moreover note that home gets all remaining space anyway.
-For safe suspension to disk you want the swap partition size >= your hardware's memory.
+For suspension to disk you want the swap partition size >= your hardware's memory.

+Note the two non-traditional partitions: keys and suspendroot; there are notes on them below.

 <center>Table 1.
 Partitions</center>

 ```
-# partition	encrypted	fstype	      size	mountpoint	type	extra attr
+# partition	encrypted	fstype	      size	mountpoint	type
 1 boot		    luks1	  vfat	      512M	/boot		ef00
 2 root		    luks2	  ext4	    46080M	/		8300
-3 swap		    luks2	  swap	    16384M	[SWAP]		8200	63 (do not automount)
+3 swap		    luks2	  swap	    16384M	[SWAP]		8200
 4 keys		    luks2	  ext4	        8M	/keys		8300
 5 suspendroot	       no	  ext4	       64M	/suspendroot	8300
 5 tmp		    luks2	  ext4	     4096M	/tmp		8300